spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/upcoming-release/migration-guide-extending-the-project.md

  * For easier debugging in development mode, you can import the following file
  * to ignore zone related error stack frames such as `zone.run`, `zoneDelegate.invokeTask`.
  *
- * This import should be commented out in production mode because it will have a negative impact
+ * This import must be commented out in production mode because it will have a negative impact
  * on performance if an error is thrown.
  */
 // import 'zone.js/dist/zone-error';  // Included with Angular CLI.